OpenMDAO/OpenMDAO-Framework/docs/arch-doc/concepts.rst

 ensure that only  valid links are allowed.
 They can also translate values from other IVariables, e.g., perform unit conversion.

-:ref:`IGeomObject<IGeomObject>` - interface to objects with geometry.
+:ref:`IGeomQueryObject<IGeomQueryObject>` - interface to objects with geometry.
-Typically these will have parameters that can be modified by components and will have the ability to return various grid representations of their geometry.
+Geometric properties of the object can be queried.

+:ref:`IGeomCreator<IGeomCreator>` - interface to a geometry kernel that allows creation of new geometry.

 :ref:`IResourceAllocator<IResourceAllocator>` - interface to objects that
 allocate memory and disk resources, sometimes on specific servers, based on a